nlivaic/OAuth2OpenIdConnect/readme.md

 ##### Identity Token

 - Identity token is obtained through authentication via the authorization endpoint at IDP.
-- Identity token is used to create a claims identity (`ClaimsPrincipal User`).
+- Identity token is used to create a claims identity (`ClaimsPrincipal User`) on the client app.
+- Only claims relating to `openid profile` scopes are in the identity token.
+Claims belonging to other requested profiles (e.g. `roles` or `address` profiles) are not included in identity token.
 - Relevant standard claims:
   - `sub` - user identifier, returned if using Open Id Connect (signalled by the `openid` profile).
   - `aud` - client app identifier